5l1v3r1/PRISM-BOTNET/README.md

 ```
 ## 👽 Configuration

-You may keep the defaults, or change your desired Mastername and channel name
+You may keep the defaults, or change your desired master name and channel name
 #### To edit the bot.go file
 | ![image](https://user-images.githubusercontent.com/63486672/119205486-30dd7500-ba4d-11eb-8c47-ca1d89aca6f5.png)
 | :------: |
 #### To edit the master.go file
 | ![image](https://user-images.githubusercontent.com/63486672/119205280-b44a9680-ba4c-11eb-9c1b-b05896176602.png) |
 | :------: |
-Ensure that both channels match between these files before compilation
+##### Ensure that both channels match between these files before compilation

 ## 🌔 Compilation
 Afterwards, compile, or simply run prism.go to generate the bot and master stub for your system